What is Masters Swimming?

 Competitive masters swimmers are well catered for.
 There are keenly contested national and district competitions, and some county swimming associations organise masters events as well.
 In addition there are some 40 to 50 masters competitions organised by individual swimming clubs, held all through the year.
 For those who wish to travel there are World and European Championships, as well as a large number of open competitions just as there are in Great Britain.

 It is not always necessary to travel to compete.
-There is an annual half-hour competition organised by the ASA, and a one-hour competition organised by the British Long Distance Swimming Association.
+There is an annual half-hour competition organised by Swim England, and a one-hour competition organised by the British Long Distance Swimming Association.
 These are ‘postal swims’: each swimmer submits his or her performance to a central co-ordinator who produces an overall result.

 Masters competitions are held under the same rules as apply in mainstream swimming, and races are as keenly contested.
 But there is always an informal air.
 Only very large international events such as the World Championships at present need to impose (modest) qualifying standards.
 Everyone who wants to take part is welcome.

 There are two national championships each year.
 The British masters championships are held in June over a long course (50-metre pool), and include the whole range of 17 recognised long course events (50, 100, and 200 metres of each stroke, 400, 800, and 1500 freestyle, and 200 and 400 individual medley.
-Additionally there are male, female, and mixed relays swum over 4 x 50 metres).
-The ASA (English) championships, normally held in October over a 25-metre course, include all of these events plus the 100 metres individual medley.
+Additionally there are male, female, and mixed relays swum over 4 x 50 metres, 4 x 100 metres and 4 x 200 metres).
+The Swim England (English) championships, normally held in Sheffield in October over a 25-metre course are the pinnacle of the British masters calendar and include all of these events plus the 100 metres individual medley.

 Scotland and Wales have there own national events, and the five English districts also promote competitions within themselves.
 There is also a national Inter-Counties competition swum in districts with the results being collated on a ‘postal swim’ basis.